zhenfengcao/recolor/README.md

 # recolor
 A small piece of code that recolors an image using the coloring style of another image.
 ### Installation:
-Download the whole repository and run
+Download the whole repository and run the following command in the root folder:
 ```bash
 pip install -r requirements.txt
 ```